natalieagus/50002/docs/Labs/lab4.md

 * Build an automated tester that increments test cases, samples inputs over multiple cycles, compares pipelined outputs, halts on mismatch, and restarts reliably via a button press.

 ### Submission
 Complete the Lab 4 **checkoff** (2%) with your Cohort TA before the next lab session ends.
 You should demonstrate the required task under the [Checkoff](#checkoff) section below.
-The checkoff is assessed **AS A GROUP** as it requires the FPGA hardware.
+Unlike the previous labs, from this lab onwards, the checkoff is assessed **AS A GROUP** as it requires the FPGA hardware.

 Complete **questionnaire** on eDimension as well (2%).